tj-actions/changed-files/README.md

   # Event `push`: Compare the preceding commit -> to the current commit of the main branch.
   # Event `pull_request`: Compare the last commit of main -> to the current commit of a Pull Request branch.
   # ------------------------------------------------------------------------------------------------------------
-  job2:  # Example 2 - Using local .git history
+  job2:  # Example 2 - Using local .git directory
     runs-on: ubuntu-latest  # windows-latest | macos-latest
     name: Test changed-files
     steps: